-What it is, though, is a way for you to address the stress you have in your life so you can face it in a positive manner.
+What it is, though, is a way for you to address the stress you have in your life so you can face it in a healthy way.
 Not every type of therapy for stress will be right for you.
 Certain styles might be more comfortable and a better fit, which ultimately means you’ll get more out of the process.

 Mindfulness-based stress reduction (MBSR)

-MBSR is an evidence-based form of stress reduction that uses mindfulness techniques combined with cognitive behavioral strategies to minimize feelings of stress and anxiety.
+MBSR is an evidence-based form of stress reduction that uses mindfulness techniques combined with cognitive behavioral strategies to help relieve stress and anxiety.
 Mindfulness is about learning to be present in the moment instead of worrying about the past or the future (both of which you have no control over).
-This form of therapy might use meditation, breathing exercises, yoga, and other techniques to reduce emotional stress and any other type of stress.
+This form of therapy might use mindfulness meditation, breathing exercises, yoga, and other relaxation techniques to reduce emotional stress and any other type of stress.

-Studies suggest that MBSR is effective at reducing your stress level as well as symptoms of depression and anxiety.
+Studies suggest that MBSR is effective at reducing your stress level as well as symptoms of depression.
 It can give you tools so you can cope with stress in a healthy way and care for yourself in all aspects of your life.

 The traditional MBSR program is 8 weeks of group therapy, with homework given to participants to be completed in between sessions.
 However, elements of the technique may also be used by therapists in one-on-one sessions inside of another therapy modality.

 Cognitive behavioral therapy (CBT) is a widely-used form of talk therapy that teaches you to identify and change unhealthy thought patterns.
 While it’s effective in treating many mental health conditions, CBT can specifically be used as a form of stress management therapy.